Home - Blog - Single Post

 Understanding the Platforms: Intent vs. Interest

-• Facebook Ads (also including Instagram) uses interest-based targeting.
-Ads appear in users’ feeds based on demographics, behaviors, and interests—even if they’re not searching for your product at that moment.
+Facebook Ads (including Instagram) rely on interest-based targeting.
+Ads show in users’ feeds based on demographics, interests, and behavior—even if the user isn’t actively searching for your product.

 Example:

-Someone googling “best running shoes near me” is showing buying intent.
-A Google Ad for your shoe store would be timely and effective.
+• Someone googling “best running shoes near me” is showing buying intent.
+A Google Ad for your store will meet them at the right moment.

-Meanwhile, Facebook could show an ad for your running shoes to someone who likes fitness pages or recently visited sports websites.
+• Meanwhile, Facebook might display an ad for running shoes to someone following fitness pages or engaging with sports content.

 Key Differences Between Google Ads and Facebook Ads